-Examinations: It has 3 sections, the PYP (Primary years program- KG to 5th std), MYP (Middle years program –Std 6-10) and the DYP (Diploma years program, Std 11 and 12).
+Examinations: It has 3 sections, the PYP (Primary years program, KG to 5th standard), MYP (Middle years program, 6th-10th standard) and the DYP (Diploma years program, 11th-12th standard).
 It has no prescribed textbooks delivering a lot of freedom in learning.

 Syllabus: Cambridge International offers a choice of over 70 subjects at IGCSE level and over 55 subjects AS & A level, which makes it one of the most flexible education boards in India.
 Schools can shape the curriculum around how they want students to learn.
 A lot of emphasis is put on English language and students are encouraged to propel their creativity through a variety of writings.
 Then there is additional focus on foreign language that is intended to help the children in the long run.,

 5. State Boards